 Selling Your House with Assessed, Appraised, and Market Values

-Each of these numbers play a helpful part in selling your house.
+Each of these numbers plays a helpful part in selling your house.

 People often ask real estate agents if you can you sell your house for more than the assessed value.
 The truth is that while the real estate agent may use the assessment to help them determine a sale price, all it does it provide a number that taxes are based on.